 "The dirty little secret is that when you take [your electronic waste] to a recycler, instead of throwing it in a trashcan, about 80 percent of that material, very quickly, finds itself on a container ship going to a country like China, Nigeria, India, Vietnam, Pakistan — where very dirty things happen to it," says Jim Puckett, the executive director of the Basel Action Network, which works to keep toxic waste out of the environment. - NPR

 You get NPR, CBS, PBS, BBC, CNN, FOX... a veritable alphabet soup of reporters and journalists to report your made up statistics.
 Better yet, let your Board Member and biggest donor swear to them under oath in Congress.

 Be sure to touch on emotional triggers, like injustice, poverty, and fear.

-Be sure to post scary looking African photos, and pose kids with stuff on their head!
+Now post scary looking African photos, and pose kids with stuff on their head!
 Exotic locales!
 You are brave and interesting!

 Take "exotic" photos of Africans at small African dumpsite in large African cities, material imported 20 years earlier

 Now offer a solution... a "certification" that allows companies which pay you to tout that they are NOT in your fake statistic.
 They are properly vetted... companies like Creative and 2TRG.
 With the expertise the reporters bestowed, you can logically also declare your knowledge of the "politically correct" domestic recycling solutions.
 Since you made the problem up in the first place, you can approve 95% of the applicants without much risk.

 Big capital solutions are the best "solution".
 Like Shredding!
 There are automobile shredding companies out there (like SWEEEP) which will anxiously throw the electronics material in the machines.
 No need to trouble with testing and repair, you can avoid the "geeks of color" if you use shredding machines right there in jolly olde England.